jlillis/flask-url-shortener/README.md

 ```
 pip install -r requirements.txt
 ```
-3. To start the game, just run `python alien_invasion.py` in the console.
-Hit `Q` to exit the game.
+3. To start the web server, just run `flask run` in the console.